 Richmond today is littered with landmarks to the Byrd family and their influence upon the city.
 Probably the most enjoyable is the Byrd Theater on Cary Street.
 Providing $1 movie tickets and old style film-going experience in a faithfully renovated old time theater, you can enjoy a real treat on Saturday’s when the giant Wurlitzer organ is played before the performance.
 For those prepared to drive a while, perhaps the most fitting monument to the influence of the Byrd family is to be seen in the Shenandoah National Park where one of the three visitor centers is named after Harry F. Byrd himself.

-Shell Harris, President, Big Oak SEO Company
+Shell Harris, President, Big Oak, a SEO company in Richmond, VA.

 photo by theloushe